openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Signed and Encrypted Responses {#jarm}

+This section defines how Authorization Response containing a VP Token can be signed and/or encrypted at the application level when the Response Type value is `vp_token` or `vp_token` `id_token`.

+To sign, or sign and encrypt the Authorization Response, implementations MAY use JWT Secured Authorization Response Mode for OAuth 2.0 (JARM) [@!JARM].

-Implementations MAY use JARM [@!JARM] to sign, or sign and encrypt the response on the application level.
-Furthermore, this specification allows for JARM with encrypted, unsigned responses, in which case, the JWT containing the response parameters is only encrypted.
+To encrypt an unsigned Authorization Response, this specification extends JARM to allow the JWT containing the response parameters to be only encrypted.

-For authorization responses with response type `vp_token`, the response JWT contains the following parameters as defined in (#response_type_vp_token):
+The JWT response document MUST include `vp_token` and `presentation_submission` parameters as defined in (#response_type_vp_token).

-* `vp_token`
-* `presentation_submission`
-* `state`

 The key material used for encryption and signing SHOULD be determined using existing metadata mechanisms.